arlecchi/ecommerce-website/README.md

 - Choose shipping type, address, and payment methods

 **For Administrators**
-- Add, update, and delete products
+- Add new products with name, description, price, and image
-- Check and manage product stock
+- Edit or delete existing product listings
-- Validate payment receipts
-- Ship products and update delivery status
+- Monitor inventory and update stock quantities

 ### Tech Stack